 CATASTROPHIC ANTIPHOSPHOLIPID SYNDROME (CAPS)

-Catastrophic antiphospholipid syndrome is an extremely rare variant of APS in which multiple blood clots affect various organ systems of the body potentially causing life-threatening multiorgan failure.
-The specific presentation, progression and organs involved vary from case to case.
+Catastrophic antiphospholipid syndrome, also known as CAPS or Asherson’s syndrome, is an extremely rare variant of APS in which multiple blood clots affect various organ systems of the body potentially causing life-threatening multi-organ failure.
+The specific presentation, progression and organs involved vary from person to person.
 CAPS may develop in a person with primary or secondary APS or in individuals without a previous diagnosis of APS.
 In some cases, infection, trauma, or surgery appears to trigger the condition.

 The antibodies that are present in APS are known as antiphospholipid antibodies.
-There are several different types of antiphospholipid antibodies.
-In APS, two types are most prevalent – lupus anticoagulant and anticardiolipin antibodies.
 These antibodies were originally thought to attack phospholipids, fatty molecules that are a normal part of cell membranes found throughout the body.
 However, researchers now know that these antibodies mostly target certain blood proteins that bind to phospholipids.
 The two most common proteins affected are beta-2-glycoprotein I and prothrombin.
 The exact mechanism by which these antiphospholipid antibodies eventually lead to the development of blood clots is not known.

 APS affects males and females, but a large percentage of primary APS patients are women with recurrent pregnancy loss.
 Some estimates suggest that 1 in 5 cases of recurrent miscarriages or deep vein thromboses are due to APS.
 As many as one-third of cases of stroke in people under 50 years of age may be due to APS.
 Secondary APS occurs mainly in lupus, and about 90% of lupus patients are female.